If you’re considering getting a Siberian Husky as your next dog, you may have asked yourself, “Do Huskies shed?”

 - Invest in a Rumba.
 Trying to keep up with your dog’s fur loss is virtually impossible, but a Rumba can help to take some of the work off your hands.

 - Teach your Husky to Enjoy Brushing.
-A Husky that hates to be brushed is going to be difficult during blowout season.
+A Husky that hates to be brushed will be difficult during blowout season.
 Train your dog to enjoy brushing as a puppy – you will thank yourself once it hits adulthood.

 - Invest in a good brush.
 Don’t cheap out when it comes to a brush for your Husky.
 Look for a high-quality brush that will work on pulling loose fur from the undercoat.

 - Most Huskies will blow their undercoat twice a year (before a season change).
-Brush your Husky constantly during blowout seasons, and at least once a week after that to help keep down on fur loss around the home.
+Brush your Husky constantly during blowout seasons and at least once a week to help keep down on fur loss around the home.

 Tip: Never Shave your Husky

-Though it may be tempting to shave your Husky during blowout season, you should never do this.
+Though shaving your Husky during blowout season may be tempting, you should never do this.

-Though you may think you are doing them a favor by keeping them “cool” during the summer months, you could be putting them at risk of serious health issues.
+Though you may think you are doing them a favor by keeping them “cool” during the summer, you could be putting them at risk of serious health issues.

-Huskies develop their thick fur coats for a reason, and they are critical to their survival.
+Huskies develop their thick fur coats for a reason critical to their survival.
 These coats act to regulate temperature, even during the summer months.

 When Should You Worry About Shedding?

-Huskies can lose a lot of fur, and sometimes the amount of fur loss can be alarming for first-time Husky owners.
+Huskies can lose a lot of furs, and sometimes the amount of fur loss can be alarming for first-time Husky owners.

-When a Husky goes through a blowout, they can often look very raggedy and patchy, and their hair can usually start to become clumpy, almost as though resembling sheep wool.
+When a Husky goes through a blowout, it can often look raggedy and patchy, and its hair can usually become clumpy, almost resembling sheep wool.